HooBearB/HooBearB/README.md

 Hi there, I'm HooBearB, also known as Flint.

+<--------- And that is my cat

 I make games in Python sometimes.
 Currently working on 3 games at once while finishing none, and trying to learn JavaScript.

 If you're viewing this profile you've probably been referred to this from a post on discord, but if somehow by chance you have happened upon my work and you would like to make a suggestion or comment of some sort, my discord handle is Flint#6137.